benjamin-heasly/pyramid/README.md

 ## Write Trial File

 The main output of Pyramid is a "Trial File".
-This records the sequence of trials that Pyramdid found for a given run / data set / experiment session.
+This persists the sequence of trials that Pyramid found for a given run / data set / experiment session.

 Pyramid supports Trial Files as: